 Measures to manage and or mitigate the impacts and risk.
 Especially the significant impacts and risks identified in sections 7 & 8.
 This section will include the specific recommendations and requirements of the ESMP for design stage, construction phase and maintenance operation phase.

 10.1 Resettlement action plan

-Since there are no risk houses, project-based resettlement is not required for this site.
+There is no project-based resettlement in this site.

 10.2Evacuation of people